 The online Bachelor of Science in Criminological Investigation and Security Sciences prepares specialists in security activities: they will be professionals who will be able to manage and coordinate security activities of citizens, places, the flow of national and international information, they will be experts in the activities aimed to guarantee the safety of public and private entities.

-The Bachelor of Science in Criminological Investigation and Security Sciences, MFQ: Level 6, Mode of Study: Online, Duration: 3 years, credits: 180, Language: Italian-English, issued by UCM United Campus of Malta HEI Foundation, is accredited by the National Commission for Further and Higher Education and is based on the Malta Qualifications Framework (MQF)1.
+The Bachelor of Science in Criminological Investigation and Security Sciences, MFQ: Level 6, Mode of Study: Online, Duration: 3 years, credits: 180, Language: Italian-English, issued by UCM United Campus of Malta HEI Foundation, is accredited by Malta Further & Higher Education Authority and is based on the Malta Qualifications Framework (MQF)1.

 The Malta Qualifications Framework is mapped against:

 – the European Qualification Framework2;

 – the Qualifications Frameworks in the European Higher Education Area (QF/EHEA)3;

 (2) The European Qualifications Framework includes: EU member States, candidates for future membership of the EU, Liechtenstein and Norway

 (3) The European Space for Higher Education includes: 48 countries and the EU Commission

 (4) The VUSSC TQF includes: 30 Commonwealth States: Antigua, Brunei, Jamaica, Papua New Guinea, Swaziland, Barbuda, Cyprus, Kiribati, Rwanda, Gambia, Bahamas, Dominica, Lesotho, Samoa, Tonga, Barbados, Granada, Malta, Seychelles, Trinidad, Belize, Fiji, Maurice, St. Kitts, Tobago, Bermuda, Guyana, Namibia, Nevis, Vanuatu.